GCBallesteros/quaternions/docs/dsl/overview.md

 following 3 will be valid:

 1. A 3-element array representing the target vector.
 2. A string of the form "startPoint->endPoint" to define a vector between two points.
+The special name "Moon" can be used as either start or end point to reference the Moon's current position.
 3. The name of a previously created line.
 It's direction will be used as input.